MojosBeans100/CI-MS5-loveplants/README.md

 The testing strategy is detailed in [this document](TESTING.md).

 # Search Engine Optimisation (SEO)
-Search Engine Optimisation techniques were employed on the website to improve audience reach.
+The following Search Engine Optimisation techniques were employed on the website to improve audience reach.

 ## Site content
 During development, it was ensured that the website is geared to the user needs, to make user experience better.